 The biggest factual inaccuracies in the Bohemian Rhapsody film

-Rami Malek and the Bohemian Rhapsody movie have won big at the Oscars this year, but some of the Queen story has been “tweaked” for dramatic purposes.
+Rami Malek and the Bohemian Rhapsody movie received great reviews, but some of the Queen story has been “tweaked” for dramatic purposes.
 Radio X separates fact from fiction…

 Is it true Queen “hadn’t played for years” before Live Aid?